Tennga in Murray County, Georgia — The American South (South Atlantic)

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 105-10.)

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-McNair's Stand (approx. 1.6 miles away in Tennessee); Civil War "No Man's Land" (approx. 10.7 miles away in Tennessee); Red Clay Council Ground (approx. 11 miles away in Tennessee); Historic Red Clay (was approx. 11.2 miles away but has been reported missing. ); a different marker also named Old Federal Road (approx. 11˝ miles away); Cotton Gin (approx. 12.1 miles away); Water Turbine (approx. 12.1 miles away); Prater's Mill (approx. 12.1 miles away).
+McNair's Stand (approx. 1.6 miles away in Tennessee); Civil War "No Man's Land" (approx. 10.7 miles away in Tennessee); Red Clay Council Ground (approx. 11 miles away in Tennessee); a different marker also named Old Federal Road (approx. 11½ miles away); Cotton Gin (approx. 12.1 miles away); Water Turbine (approx. 12.1 miles away); Prater's Mill (approx. 12.1 miles away); Prater’s Mill and The Civil War (approx. 12.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 575 times since then and 29 times this year.
+This page was last revised on February 1, 2020.
+It was originally submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 607 times since then and 3 times this year.
 Photo 1. submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?